pradeepdev-1995/databalancer/README.md

 * Databalancer is able to balance any imbalanced text classification datasets
 * If the given dataset is imbalanced then while balancing no existing data will remove but new data will be generated and added to the dataset
 * For a particular class the newly generated data will be the paraphrases of the existing data in that particular class
-* By default these paraphrases are generated using the *ramsrigouthamg/t5_paraphraser* model (You can read more about the model from [Huggingface official documentation](https://huggingface.co/ramsrigouthamg/t5_paraphraser)
+* By default these paraphrases are generated using the *ramsrigouthamg/t5_paraphraser* model (You can read more about the model from [Huggingface official documentation](https://huggingface.co/ramsrigouthamg/t5_paraphraser))
-* Databalancer also provides another method called *classCountVisualization* To show the dataset class count distribution
+* Databalancer also provides another method called *classCountVisualization* to show the dataset class count distribution

 ## Installation